 Colorado Ranger Horse

-The Colorado ranger horse (or rangerbred horses) is a breed of horse that comes from the High Plains region of Colorado.
-To the east of the Rocky Mountains in Colorado are the Colorado Eastern Plains/High Plains, the section of the Great Plains within Colorado at elevations ranging from 3,500 to 7,000 feet (1,100 to 2,100 metres).
+The Colorado ranger horse comes from the High Plains region of Colorado.
+To the east of the Rocky Mountains is the Colorado Eastern Plains/High Plains.
+This is the section of the Great Plains in Colorado at elevations from 3,500 to 7,000 feet.
 Unlike many other types of horse breeds, Colorado ranger horses are not bound to any specific color pattern.
-This is to say that the horses that make up this breed appear in a multitude of different colors, color schemes and pattern styles, including black, spotted “leopard,” chestnut and gray.
+The horses that make up this breed appear in many different colors, and color schemes.
+These include black, spotted “leopard,” chestnut and gray.

 Given that the breed isn’t defined by a specific color or identifying pattern, it can be difficult to classify a horse as a Colorado Ranger.
 The best way to identify a Colorado Ranger is through proof of heritage from the pedigree documentation that goes all the way back to the initial two horses.
 Physically, descendants of the breed have sturdy and sinewy physiques, with particularly strong back legs.
 Colorado rangers are usually about sixty inches tall from hoof to ear-tips, though some horses of this breed are shorter or taller.
 For more information on the Colorado Ranger Horse or how to find a horse-person realtor in Colorado, contact Colorado Horse Property today.